 Click here for writing to Representative Tom Skolfield (House District 112 which includes the towns of Anson, Avon, Carrabassett Valley, Carthage, Kingfield, New Portland, Phillips, Starks, Weld and Sandy River Plantation, plus the unorganized territories of East Central Franklin (including Freeman, Madrid and Salem Townships), and Perkins and Washington Townships).

-Click here for writing to Tina Riley (House District 74 which includes Jay, Livermore (part) and Livermore Falls).
+Click here for writing to Sheila Lyman (House District 74 which includes Jay, Livermore (part) and Livermore Falls).

 1. State your name and address to show you are a constituent.
 2. State your opposition or support for a bill (and state its official number).
 3. State your reason why briefly in your own words, rather than using a script.
 (If you have more to say, write a letter).
 4. Request a response, but don't worry about speaking directly to your legislator.
 Speaking to an assistant or receptionist will still get your message across.